'It's Madness.' Wisconsin's Election Amid Coronavirus Sparks Anger

 Milwaukee's black community has been hit particularly hard by COVID-19.
 There have been several deaths.
 And Lewis himself has been diagnosed with the virus.

-He said when the choice is between navigating the absentee ballot process or risking going to the polls in person, voting is going to be "practically impossible" for many in his community.
+When the choice is between navigating the absentee ballot process or risking going to the polls in person, voting is going to be "practically impossible" for many in his community, he said.

 "And that is so, so incredibly heartbreaking," Lewis said.